chris-king1/resume/docs/work-history.md

 ## \(2002 – 2010) **IBM**: Information Developer

-* Researched, wrote, and updated technical content for off-premises storage management applications.
+* Researched, wrote, and updated technical content for off-premises, storage management and reporting applications.
 * Collaborated with product stakeholders to provide users with a comprehensive set of technical content, including user assistance, knowledge centers, user guides, installation guides, CLI guides, administrator guides, and messages.
 * Migrated documentation library from non-IBM format to IBM styles and standards.
-* Rewrote documentation to be topic based and goal oriented.
+* Rewrote documentation to be topic-based and goal-oriented.
 * Trained new writers on tools, processes, and storage management applications.
 * Developed methods for tracking and building contextual user assistance.
 * Acted as focal point for technical content and user assistance.
 Triaged user feedback.